 In 2000 a series of workshops explored use of herbs over the past millennium at the Weald and Downland Open Air Museum and new workshops have taken place there ever since.
 Many other venues have hosted workshops over the years, including Plimoth Plantation Museum near Boston, Massachusetts.

 Follow regular blogs on this site for topical tips and recipes.

 Christina has written three books on growing and using herbs, Herbwise Naturally, Herbcraft Naturally and Herb Sufficient.
 Each work is supremely practical with many recipes and background information.
 Her children’s book The Lemonade Tree for ages 2-6 years is about the animals and birds in the herb garden.
-Her latest books on trees in herbal medicine have added experience abroad to a life in herbs.
+Her more recent books on trees in herbal medicine have added experience abroad to a life in herbs.

 Her latest book is A History of Plant Medicine Western Herbal Medicine from the Ancient Greeks to Modern Day.
 Many years of research and her practical experience with historical recipes are combined in bringing history to life in the pages.

 A broad view is presented from patient centred medicine to physic gardens and regulation of pharmacy and medicine.